ernest-bruce/human-internet/free_humanity/free_humanity.md

 individuals—thru the power they exercise by pooling their personal·information on a single, public platform—should be able to offer the services that powerful internet companies such as Facebook and Twitter offer their customers
 · individuals deserve to have a powerful entity who advocates for them and represents their interests primarily, and not the revenue-maximizing motives of for·profit entities
 · for example, similar to Facebook, a common store of personal information that is controlled by people could offer ad companies the targeting capabilities that Facebook offers, but in ways that are more respectful of people’s right for privacy
-· because people would be invested in their platform’s continued success, they would be motivated to store information on the platform that is more valuable than the information Facebook collects through automated—and sometimes questionable—means, such as the person’s location, and the operations the person performs on eir devices (yes, Facebook collects that, check its [data·policy](https://www.facebook.com/policy.php))
+· because people would be invested in their platform’s continued success, they would be motivated to store information on the platform that is more valuable than the information Facebook collects through automated—and sometimes questionable—means such as the person’s location, and the operations the person performs on eir devices (yes, Facebook collects that, check its [data·policy](https://www.facebook.com/policy.php))
-· people could share information about events that are valuable to them, enriching it with notes, messages, and photos that provide a more complete picture of the event’s meaning in their lives
+· people could share information about events that are valuable to them, enriching those events with notes, messages, documents, and photos that provide a more complete picture of the event’s meaning in their lives
-· people would make such intimate details available on the platform because they trust that the information will be used only on their behalf, and that it will not fall on the wrong hands
+· people would make such intimate details available on the platform because they trust that the information will be used only on their behalf, and that it will not land on the wrong hands

 a public, humane, responsible, and secure environment would be an effective foundation for human-centric services that are free to human beings
 · these include identity, social, connection, communication, community, content·authorship, and content·exploration services